 - Combine the milk, sugar, cornstarch, and salt in a large saucepan.
-Bring to a simmer and cook over medium heat until thickened making sure to whisk consistently.
+Bring to a simmer and cook over low/medium heat until thickened making sure to whisk regularly to avoid burning.

-- Remove from the heat and stir in your butter and vanilla extract.
+- Remove from the heat and stir in the butter and vanilla extract.
 Allow to cool slightly.

-- Cover and chill 4 hours.
+- Cover with plastic wrap and chill 4 hours.
 Top with whipped cream and enjoy.